 Cash and Cash Equivalents - For purposes of the statements of cash flows, the Organization considers all cash funds, cash bank accounts, and highly liquid debt instruments with an original maturity when purchased of three months or less to be cash and cash equivalents.
 At times during the year, the Organization maintained cash balances at financial institutions in excess of federally insured limits.
 The Organization has not experienced any losses in such accounts.
 Management believes the Organization is not exposed to any significant credit risk related to cash.
-Cash and cash equivalent balances in excess of federally insured limits amounted to approximately \$569,574 and \$1,653,852 at December 31, 2019 and 2018, respectively.
-Cash of \$-0- and \$6,856, as of December 31, 2019 and 2018, respectively, is held by the Organization as trustee under a savings plan for the benefit of certain clients of the Organization.
+Cash and cash equivalent balances in excess of federally insured limits amounted to \$492,146 and \$569,574 at December 31, 2020 and 2019, respectively.